top of page

 WHEAT INC. (Women Healing Eternally and Transforming)

-WHEAT is a survivor-founded, trauma-informed nonprofit providing wraparound services for individuals and families impacted by domestic violence, sexual assault, and homelessness.
+WHEAT provides wraparound services for individuals and families impacted by domestic violence, sexual assault, and homelessness.
 WHEAT offers direct support including emergency assistance, counseling referrals, legal advocacy, and more.

 Macomb County Cooling Centers 2025